Why focus on childhood trauma?

 Take another look

 First Sergeant Shawn McDaniels talks about his own experience with childhood trauma.
-Through Resilient Richland, McDaniels is helping to train Richland County Sheriffs and School Resource Officers to look at misbehavior in a more thoughtful, holistic way so that they can address the real source of the problem.
+Through Resilient Midlands, McDaniels is helping to train Richland County Sheriffs and School Resource Officers to look at misbehavior in a more thoughtful, holistic way so that they can address the real source of the problem.